HyperionSniper/Entitas-CSharp/README.md

 [Show releases][releases]

-To install as a Unity package, add this package to Unity as a git URL with the URL "https://github.com/HyperionSniper/Entitas-CSharp#unity-entitasdefs-package".
+To install as a Unity package, first add 1Hyperion.dll to Unity as a Git package with the URL "https://github.com/HyperionSniper/HyperionLib", then add this package with the URL "https://github.com/HyperionSniper/Entitas-CSharp#unity-entitasdefs-package".

 Thanks to
 =========